Password-store (pass) extremely slow on OSX

 pass testpass 0.55s user 0.25s system 83% cpu 0.969 total

 Over half a second to print out a password.
 Pass is just a bash script.
-This would take me long to enroll.
+This would take roughly 1.5 seconds to return in roughly 1.8 seconds.

 After doing some sleuthing, it turns out it is this line in the platform specific code for OSX that is causing the problem: